Mains

 • 1 cup cooked rice (white, brown, or basmati)

-• 2 tbsp coconut oil (Ghee or butter)
+• 2 tablespoons coconut oil (ghee or butter)

 • Salt and pepper to taste